XinshaoAmosWang/DerivativeManipulation/README.md

 #### **Personal Answer (I will provide more detailed response later)**:
 * In this paper, we do not provide new theorems.
 Instead, our framework challenges existing theorems on loss functions, e.g., a loss function is okay to be non-symmetric, unbounded, or even non-differentiable.

 * Our DM is heuristic, simple and useful in practice, without taking into consideration any assumptions on the training data.
-Therefore, we need a clean validation dataset to manually optimise emphasis mode and variance, and conduct model selection.

-* **How local manipulations to gradients effect the overall objective being optimized?**: Local manipulation is the only thing we can do in deep learning optimsiation after we have chosen the network architecture.
+* **How local manipulations to gradients effect the overall objective being optimized?**:
+Local manipulation is the right thing we can do in deep learning optimsiation after we have chosen the network architecture.
 Is not it?
+Commom practices are: (1) Changing loss functions; (2) Output regularisation (softer targets, confidence penalty, etc)

 #### Concat me
 All ideas presented here are personal.